nix-community/nixvim/CONTRIBUTING.md

   - `settingsOptions`: All or some (only the most important ones) option declarations for this plugin settings.\
     See below for more information
   - `settingsExample`: An example of what could the `settings` attrs look like.

-3. Add to plugins/default.nix
-  - As a final step, please add your plugin to `plugins/default.nix` to ensure it gets imported.
-  - Note: the imports list is sorted and grouped.
-In vim, you can usually use `V` (visual-line mode) with the `:sort` command to achieve the desired result.

 [nixpkgs-maintainers]: https://github.com/NixOS/nixpkgs/blob/master/maintainers/maintainer-list.nix